The Big Differences in Cost of Living in Miami vs. New York

 — Housing in Miami vs. NYC

 In Miami, the costs of rent and homeownership can vary significantly, depending on whether you want to live in a popular neighborhood like South Beach or Brickell or one farther out in the suburbs like Kendall or Doral.
-And even then, cost fluctuates based on the kind of home you’re looking for and if it's near water.
+And even then, cost fluctuates based on the kind of home you’re looking for and, particularly, if it's near the coast or water.

-As of October 2023, the median rent price for a 2-bedroom condo or apartment in Miami was $2,919, according to data from Zillow, with a median rent of $3280.
-This represents a jump of more than $200 per month, year-over-year.
-As Miami real estate experts, we should point out that this number includes many of the southern and western suburbs, so if you are looking to rent in Miami’s most popular neighborhoods, expect rents to be higher.
+As of December 2024, the median rent price for a two-bedroom apartment or condo in greater Miami was $2,511, according to data from Zillow.
+This represents a decline of $356 per month, year-over-year.
+As Miami real estate experts, we should point out that this number includes many of the southern and western suburbs, so if you are looking to rent in Miami’s most popular neighborhoods, expect rents to be at least 50% higher.
 This increase can largely be attributed to the high influx of people to Miami, and the relocation of high net-worth individuals and major companies in the area, as demand outpaces supply.
+Simply more demand, and more luxury product, have pushed up rents in core coastal Miami and Miami Beach neighborhoods.

 View of Manhattan overlooking Central Park

-Up in The Big Apple, the median price for a 2-bedroom condo or apartment is $4,896.
-That’s 40% more expensive than in Miami.
-Only rents for 4+ bedroom condos or apartments in the Magic City surpass NYC.
+Up in The Big Apple, the median price for any kind of a condo or apartment is $4,193.
+That’s still 40% more expensive than in Miami, just like last year.
 And again, the caveat here is Zillow’s estimates include large areas in their calculations.

 View of South Beach - MIA

 What do we find?
-For the zip code of 33131, the median rent in October 2023 for two-bedroom apartments and condos was $4,153.
-For the zipcode of 10017, Manhattan’s Midtown, the median rent for a 2-bedroom is $6,000.
-However, if you go south into Lower Manhattan, rents jump.
-The median price for a 2-bedroom in zip code 10007 near Tribeca is $10,000 per month.
+For the zip code of 33131, the median rent in December 2024 for two-bedroom apartments and condos was $4,146 (very similar to last year’s).
+For the zipcode of 10017, Manhattan’s Midtown, the median rent for a 2-bedroom is $6,500 (an $825 increase year-over-year).
+However, if you go south into Lower Manhattan, rents jump even higher.
+The median price for a 2-bedroom in zip code 10007 near Tribeca is $7,995 per month.

 Much of what has been said about renting in New York City can also be said of buying there.
-Across all five boroughs, the average New York home value, as of October 2023, is $733,845, with a decrease of 6.4% year-over-year.
-Meanwhile, in Miami, the average home value rings in at $561,053, which is a much lower value even considering that it had a 5.8% increase year over year.
+Across all five boroughs, the average New York home value, as of December 2024, is $764,868 with an increase of 3.7% year-over-year.
+Meanwhile, in Miami, the average home value rings in at $584,467, which is a much lower value even considering that it had a 5.5% increase year over year.

-Overall, New Yorkers spend 246% more on housing than people in Miami-Dade County, making Miami unarguably less expensive to own property in.
+Overall, New Yorkers spend 248% more on housing than people in Miami-Dade County, making Miami unarguably less expensive to own property in.
+However, this percent does not explicitly include the aforementioned insurance costs of flood and hurricane insurance.
 Furthermore, people can get more space for their money, making it an attractive location for New York City residents to migrate to.

 — Comparing Food Prices in NYC vs. Miami